-- Project is completed while the applicant(s) is in kindergarten through 12th grade. - Applicant(s) is a citizen of the United States or its territories or has been lawfully admitted for permanent residency. - Project is sponsored by at least one adult over the age of 21. - Projects started on or after January 1, 2016 are eligible for consideration.
-As long as there was activity on the project after January 1, 2016, a project initiated prior to that date is eligible for consideration.
+- Project is completed while the applicant(s) is in kindergarten through 12th grade. - Applicant(s) is a citizen of the United States or its territories or has been lawfully admitted for permanent residency. - Project is sponsored by at least one adult over the age of 21. - Projects started on or after January 1, 2018 are eligible for consideration.
+As long as there was activity on the project during 2018, a project initiated prior to that date is eligible for consideration. - Projects must include an environmental stewardship component.